libitx/vue-money-button/readme.md

 ## Upgrading from a previous version?

+**🚨 Breaking change 🚨**

+Since version `1.0.0` the default export of the package is now a Vue **plugin**.
+When installed, the plugin does two things:

-Since version `1.0.0` the default export of the module has changed.
-Previously the default export was the Money Button component itself, for use in your own components.
-Now, the default export is a Vue plugin that when used installs adds the component globally AND attaches `this.$getMoneyButton()` to all your Vue instances, providing access to the `moneyButton` object and the Invisible Money Button API.
+* Adds the Money Button component to Vue globally
+* Attaches a `$getMoneyButton()` function to all your Vue instances.
+This async function returns the `moneyButton` object and provides access to the Invisible Money Button API.

-Anyone upgrading from a version prior to `1.0.0` should re-read the installation instructions below.
+Prior to version `1.0.0`, the default export was a Vue **component** for use directly in your own components.
+If you don't want to add the Money Button component globally, and you don't need Invisible Money Button, you can still require the component as needed, using the named export.
+See examples below.

 ## Installation